Dental crown alloys –

 e) The physical properties of the alloy are an important consideration.

-Some dentists and dental laboratories have a set opinion about which grades of dental alloys they will even consider working with.
+Some dentists and dental laboratories have a set opinion about which kinds of dental alloys they will even consider working with.
 A part of this reasoning may be because their primary goal is simply getting the job done right, the first time.

 They know that any difficulties or problems that crop up will just end up costing them money.
 So, if choosing a certain type of alloy makes getting a positive result more likely, then that’s the one they’ll want to work with.